Fraternities are Viruses in Nigeria: Part 7 – The Legality

-University Campus Grown Fraternities (UCGFs) have surprisingly remained respectable in the eyes of many mostly because of their status of being registered as “legal entities” with the Corporate Affairs Commission (CAC) under the unusual classification of legal “non-profit” organisations in Nigeria, even if dubious.
+Surprisingly, University Campus Grown Fraternities (UCGFs) are respectable in the eyes of many.
+Why? because of their status of being registered as “legal entities” with the Corporate Affairs Commission (CAC).
+Well, under the unusual classification of legal “non-profit” organisations in Nigeria, even if dubious.

-If we stick with “legal system” in Nigeria alone, one will find that lawyers with a few ranking ones do belong to UCGFs.
-They include Senior Advocates of Nigeria (SAN), presidents of customary courts, magistrates, judges, Nigeria Bar Association (NBA) executives, attorney-generals, permanent secretaries in the ministry of justice, law academics, non-practising lawyers.
+If we stick with “legal system” in Nigeria alone, one will find that lawyers with a few ranking ones belong to UCGFs.
+They include Senior Advocate of Nigeria (SAN), presidents of customary courts, magistrates, judges.
+Nigerian Bar Association (NBA) executives, attorney-generals. permanent secretaries in the ministry of justice, law academics, non-practising lawyers.
 Would it, therefore, be difficult for UCGFs to get recognition as “legal entities” within the legal system in Nigeria?

-When a judge or magistrate pronounces that a particular UCGF is a not a “secret cult” or not a “criminal group” or are not “dishonourable entity” you need to check that very judge or magistrate out properly.
+When a judge or magistrate pronounces that, a particular UCGF is a not a “secret cult” or not a “criminal group.”
+Or are not a “questionable entity.”
+You need to check that very judge or magistrate out properly.
 Is he a member of that given or another UCGF?
-Is he successfully being blackmailed by the UCGF?
+Or Is he successfully being blackmailed by the UCGF?
 Is his son a member of the UCGF?
-It usually is one or more of such reasons.
+It is one or more of such reasons.

 Let us be serious here.
-Organisations that extort their members for cash often to the point of putting them in debt.
+Organisations that extort their members for cash often to the point of putting them in debt or punishing them.
 Or that engage in well-crafted habitual donor funding and charity fraud.
-Or that have used severe violence against its members or members of the public.
-Or that engage in mail fraud, or that sabotages the good personal works of its members to indicate who is the boss.
+And that has used violence against its members or the public.
+Or that engage in mail fraud.
+And that sabotages the good personal works of its members to indicate who is the boss.

 Still, some leading clergy choose to ignore such constant unrighteous behaviour and praise them, giving the “righteous status”.
-The reason behind such legitimisation is a bit of mystery.
+The reason behind such legitimisation is a bit of a mystery.
 As I mentioned in Part 5 (see http://wp.me/p1bOKH-pT) would Jesus or Mohammed join or endorse UCGFs?
-The answers proffered will shock you and clergymen themselves will provide some of them.
+The answers proffered will shock you and priests themselves will provide some of them.

 There is no beautiful name for a bad disease.
-UCGFs are viruses, and the consequences of their existence are becoming increasingly evident.
-Whether, UCGFs have “legal status”, “righteous status” or “media status” they cannot hide the fact that they are “nasty viruses” causing dangerous “practical menaces” and deceitful “imaginary goods” wherever they may be.
+UCGFs are viruses, and the consequences of their existence are becoming ever clear.
+Whether UCGFs have “legal status”, “righteous status” or “media status.”
+They cannot hide the fact that they are “viruses” causing dangerous “practical menaces” and deceitful “imaginary goods” wherever they may be.
 As they continue to infect societies, they swear to redeem.

 However, the law is not on their side.
 Maybe a day will come when officers of the justice system will have no choice to rethink their membership and support for UCGFs.